bionic-gpt/bionic-gpt/website/content/docs/running-locally/gpu-setup.md

 +++
-title = "OS X & Windows Install" description = "OS X & Windows"
-weight = 10
+title = "Installation for GPU" weight = 30
 sort_by = "weight"
 +++